mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 ![mosfet patterns](/necklace/mosfet_patterns.png)

 I was really struggling to come up with a design that I was happy with, but finally Adam came up with something that was proportional to the link, looked good and connected a 3 pin device to a 4 symmetric wires.
 Yes I know MOSFETs are 4 pin devices.
-No, I couldn't get it to look good in the space we had.
+No, I couldn't get it to look good in the space we had!

 # Diffusion